kg4zow/jms1.info/src/keybase/before.md

 As an example, the paper keys for my own Keybase accounts are ...

 * Written down on paper and stored in a fire safe at home.
 The paper itself has nothing on it but a collection of random words, so if somebody manages to break into the safe, they won't immediately know what the words are for - all they'll see is a collection of random words.

 * In a text file, stored on an encrypted USB stick, also stored in the fire safe at home.

 * On another encrypted USB stick, physically stored with a family member in a different part of the world.

 This means if something happens to my house, up to and including permanent destruction, I *can* get the backup copies of the paperkeys from this family member.
-It might *take* a few days, but I wouldn't be *permanently* locked out of my accounts.
+It might *take* a few days to get that USB stick, but I wouldn't be *permanently* locked out of my accounts.

 ## Resetting Your Account